spencer-shadley/completed-class/01-Class-Content/03-JavaScript/README.md

 ## Homework: Password Generator

-* Create an application that allows a user to generate a password that meets certain criteria (length, special characters, numeric characters, lowercase characters, and uppercase characters).
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by your JavaScript code.
+Create an application that generates a random password based on user-selected criteria.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.

 ## Helpful Links
 * [MDN: JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)